The best part of the Paycheck Protection Program is that 100% of the loan can be forgiven—if you follow the rules.

 Your lender may allow you to provide additional documentation so they can reevaluate your request.

-Otherwise, your outstanding balance will continue to accrue interest at 1%, for the remainder of the 2-year period.
+Otherwise, your outstanding balance will continue to accrue interest at 1%, for the remainder of the 2 years.

 There is no prepayment penalty.
 You can pay off the outstanding balance at any time with no additional fees.